Finding God in the dark

 [xix] 2 Samuel 7:12.

-Known by your scars
+Known by my scars

-Our scars – visible and invisible – tell a similar story.
-My experience is that people want to hide and even forget their scars, being ashamed of the imperfections and afraid of the memories.
-In contrast, the apostle Paul boasted about his scars[i] and listed the events which caused these scars (inside and outside) with gratitude and dignity, claiming that these scars are something to be cherished, even honoured. [ii] Why?
-How could our pain and the scars it left be something to be thankful for, something to be cherished and even paraded?
+People tend to hide their scars, ashamed of the imperfections and afraid of the painful memories.
+In contrast, the apostle Paul boasted in his scars[i] and listed the events which caused these scars (inside and outside) with gratitude and dignity, claiming that his scars are something to be cherished, even honoured. [ii] How could our scars be something to be thankful for, something to be cherished and even paraded?
 What can we learn from Paul about our scars and the trauma which caused it?

-Firstly, my scars are a witness to my weaknesses, and therefore they are signs of grace.
-Paul boasted in all his weaknesses[iii] because during these weaknesses and the sufferings which revealed the end of his strength, he experienced the grateful strength and intervention of God.
-These traumatic events scarred Paul’s body because of violence and accidents; it scarred his soul because of betrayal and abandonment; and it scarred his spirit due to accusations and torment.
-Yet these scars were cherished by Paul because each scar – visible and invisible – reminded him of God’s sustaining grace.
-Without God’s grace Paul would have died, given up, or turned back from God’s call for his life.
+Firstly, each scars is a witness to my weakness, and therefore a tangible signs of grace.
+We get scars because we are not bullet-proof.
+Our scars are a testament to our vulnerability, our frailty.
+Paul boasted in this weakness[iii] – his limitations or the end of his ability – because that’s where he experienced grace: the help and intervention from God.
+The traumatic events Paul listed scarred his body, soul and spirit.
+Violence and disasters left marks on his body; betrayal and abandonment wounded his soul; accusations and demonic torments injured his spirit.
+Yet Paul cherished each scar – visible and invisible – as a reminder of God’s sustaining grace.
+Without God’s grace Paul would have died, given up, or turned back from the call for his life.

-Like the rings and marks on a tree, our scars are reminders of God’s faithful care, intervention and sustaining power during each situation that left its mark.
+Likewise, my own scars are reminders of what I was saved from, and how I was restored.
+They testify of God’s presence, providence and power at work in every situation that threatened my life.
 The scar says “If it had not been for the Lord,[iv] this would have been my end… but God carried me through and restored me!”
-As such these scars bring me daily comfort that God is always with me, and can turn anything and everything I face today for my good.[v]
-Whenever my strength fails, I can be sure of His strength.[vi]
-When fear wants to overwhelm me, my scars remind me that stronger is He that is in me than what I may face in the world today.[vii]
+As such these scars bring me daily comfort that God is always with me, and will turn everything I face today for my good.[v]
+My strength may fail, but His strength will not.[vi]
+When fear wants to overwhelm me, my scars remind me that “stronger is He that is in me” than what I may face in the world today.[vii]
 I never face anything alone.[viii]

-Secondly, my scars are witness to tests I have passed.
-Like the marks that give character to the tree, every scar – visible or invisible – tells the story of pain that I endured, of hardship that I was not spared.
-And therefore, as a believer in Christ, these scars are signs of faith that remind me that I was tested and purified as through fire. [ix] In spite of the troubles I kept on believing that God is good and a rewarder of those who diligently serve Him[x].
-Through the pain, loss, or shame I kept on trusted God, believing that he has overcome the world.[xi]
-My faith was proven and found to be real because I have come to trust God’s character more than my experience.
+Secondly, my scars are witness to the tests I have passed.
+Each scar – whether visible or invisible – tells a story of pain that I endured, of hardship that I was not spared.
+And therefore, as a believer in Christ, these scars are signs of faith that remind me that I was tested and purified as through fire.[ix]
+Like Job, I kept on believing in the goodness and power of God in spite of the troubles I endured.[x]
+Through the pain, loss, or shame I kept on trusting in Jesus, believing that he has overcome the world.[xi]
+As I walked through the fire of testing, my faith was proven and found to be real because I have come to trust God’s character more than my experience.

 Looking at my scars as marks of faith bring me daily confidence.
-My scars remind me that nothing can separate me from God’s love, and that in every hardship I endure I am more than a conqueror through Christ who gives me strength.[xii]
-In this sense each scar is an affirmation of my faith, each adding confidence in the face of adversity.
+My scars remind me that “nothing can separate me from God’s love” and that in every hardship I endure “I am more than a conqueror through Christ who gives me strength.”[xii]
+In this sense each scar is an affirmation of my faith, adding confidence in the face of adversity.

 Thirdly, my scars are witness to a fading, fallible world.
 We only get scars on earth because the rule of sin and its decaying effect is limited to this fallen world of ours.
-Our scars are caused by things like violence, sickness, calamity – and these have temporal freedom here.
-The driving forces that brings the pain and leave scars are often hatred, jealousy, greed, betrayal, or abuse – and these are only at work here and now.
+Our scars are caused by things like violence, sickness, calamity – and these have temporal power here.
+The driving forces that bring us pain and leave us scars are often hatred, jealousy, greed, betrayal, or abuse – and these are only at work in this age.
 But when Christ returns to reign there will be no more pain, no more sickness, no more calamity[xiii] – there will be no new scars in heaven.

-Every scar reminds me that our world is fallen, and it stirs my longing for the day when Christ will come to make all things new.[xiv]
-As such our scars are signs of hope, reminders that Christ will bring an end to sin and suffering and establish His reign of shalom.
-Looking at my scars in this light brings me joyful endurance, knowing that whatever I might face is today temporal; it cannot compare to the eternal glory that awaits me.[xv]
+Every scar reminds me that our world is fallen, and that this is why Jesus came to earth.
+Seeing scars stirs my longing for the day when Christ will come to make all things new.[xiv]
+As such our scars are signs of hope, reminders that Christ will bring an end to sin and suffering and establish His universal reign of peace.
+Looking at my scars in this light brings me joyful endurance, knowing that whatever I might face today is temporal; it cannot compare to the eternal glory that awaits me.[xv]

-Lastly, our scars are reminders of Christ’s scars on his body.
-CHRIST HAS SCARS BECAUSE WE HAVE SCARS.
+Lastly, my scars are reminders of Christ’s scars on his body.
+Jesus has scars on his body because he came to identify with me in my sin and suffering.
 Moved by love the Eternal Perfect One exchanged his pain-free heaven for our pain-stricken existence.
-He vicariously suffered everything mankind endures to redeem us to Himself.[xvi]
+He willingly embraced our suffering to redeem us to Himself.[xvi]
 This sacrificial love left the Eternal Perfect One scarred forever – as a Lamb having been slain.[xvii]

-Our scars point us to His scars, a visceral reminder that we are greatly loved.
-My scars are signs of love.
-He was scarred in body, soul and spirit for our healing, peace and forgiveness.[xviii]
-In this – His scars – His love for us is demonstrated.[xix]
-O, how He loves us!
+Our scars point us to His scars, a tangible reminder that we are greatly loved.
+As such, my scars are signs of love.
+He was marred in body, soul and spirit for our healing, peace and forgiveness.[xviii]
+In this – His scars – His love for us is proven.[xix]
 Looking at my scars in this way stirs my gratitude and devotion to Christ.

-Now you too can look at your scars and say with Paul: “We we do not lose heart.
+Now we can look at your scars and say with Paul: “We do not lose heart.
 Even though our outward man is perishing, yet the inward man is being renewed day by day.
 These light afflictions, which is but for a moment, is working for us a far more exceeding and eternal weight of glory…” [xxi]

 [i] Galatians 6:17.